gipritchard/Space-Debris/Space Debris Player Aid.md

 Flip all malfunctioning satellites to their operational side by delivering the necessary resources.
 # Order of Play
-On every turn do the following four things in order:
 1. Take up to 4 actions
 2. Assess Threat
 3. Place Debris